Achilles tendon rupture: Causes

 The Achilles tendon is most often injured by sudden downward or upward movement of the foot, or by forced upward flexion of the foot outside its normal range of motion.
-Other ways the Achilles tendon can be torn involve sudden direct trauma or damage to the tendon.
-Sudden use of the Achilles after prolonged periods of inactivity, such as bed rest or leg injury.
+Other ways the Achilles tendon can be torn involve sudden direct trauma or damage to the tendon, or sudden use of the Achilles after prolonged periods of inactivity, such as bed rest or leg injury.
 Some other common tears can happen from intense sports overuse.
 Twisting or jerking motions can also contribute to injury.
 Some antibiotics, such as levofloxacin, may increase the risk of tendon injury or rupture.
-These antibiotics are known as Fluoroquinolones.
-As of 2016 the mechanism through which quinolones cause this was unclear.
+These antibiotics are known as fluoroquinolones.
+As of 2016 the mechanism through which fluoroquinolones cause this was unclear.

-Many people may develop an Achilles rupture or tear, such as recreational athletes, older people, or those with previous Achilles tendon injury.
+Many people may develop an Achilles rupture or tear, such as recreational athletes, older people, or those with a previous Achilles tendon injury.
 Tendon injections, quinolone use, and extreme changes in exercise intensity can contribute.
 Most cases of Achilles tendon rupture are traumatic sports injuries.
 The average age of patients is 29–40 years with a male-to-female ratio of nearly 20:1.
 Yet, recent studies have shown that Achilles tendon ruptures are rising in all ages up to 60 years of age.
 It has been theorized that this is due to the popularity of remaining active with older age.
-Additionally, even the occasional weekend exercise activity for "weekend warriors" may put you at risk.
+Additionally, even the occasional weekend exercise activity for "weekend warriors" may put one at risk.
 The risk continues to be higher in people who are older than 60, and also taking corticosteroids, or have kidney disease.
 Risk also increases with dose amount and for longer periods of time.